Why you should definitely travel to New Zealand

 Pristine nature and breathtaking landscapes

-The diverse flora and fauna of New Zealand is an absolute highlight.
+The diverse Flora and Fauna of New Zealand is an absolute highlight.
 Rare and endemic animals like the kiwi, which has even become the national bird, and the Hector dolphins, you will probably not experience anywhere else in the wild.
 The dense rainforests with their giant ferns and ancient trees also invite you to explorative hikes.
 At the same time, alpine mountain ranges astonish even experienced mountaineers and offer fantastic opportunities for climbing and photography.

 Hike through the spectacular regions of Fiordland and discover the deep, sparkling lakes like Lake Wakatipu or Lake Tekapo, whose crystal-clear water offers mirror-smooth surfaces framed by the majestic, snow-capped peaks.
 The geothermal wonders around Rotorua are equally fascinating, where hot springs and bubbling mud pots highlight the volcanic character of this breathtaking landscape.
 Here, the earth is still alive and shows you its untamed forces in an impressive way.

-For adventurers, the rugged west coast of New Zealand's South Island offers a paradise with its dramatic coastlines, where Steep cliffs plunge into the roaring sea and impressive glaciers like Franz Josef Glacier and Fox Glacier invite exploration.
-The golden Beaches of Abel Tasman National Park also promise relaxation and natural beauty at the same time, where the turquoise sea and lush coastal vegetation create a perfect idyll.
+For adventurers, the rugged west Coast of New Zealand's south Island offers a Paradise with its dramatic coastlines, where Steep cliffs plunge into the roaring sea and impressive glaciers like Franz Josef Glacier and Fox Glacier invite exploration.
+The golden Beaches of Abel Tasman national park also promise relaxation and natural beauty at the same time, where the turquoise sea and lush coastal vegetation create a perfect idyll.
 A land of contrasts is waiting to be discovered by you.

 National Parks: Discover New Zealand's Green Oases